forrestdavis/BNCAudioSearch/README.md

 transcript num: transcript number utterance is from utterance text: utterance in orthography with any punctuation cleaned text: utterance in orthography without any punctuation
-phones: phones in utterance or word, words boundary is marked with |
+phones: phones in utterance, word boundary is marked with |
-start time: start time in audio of utterance or word end time: end time in audio of utterance or word wav fname: wav filename
+start time: start time in audio of utterance end time: end time in audio of utterance wav fname: wav filename
-TextGrid fname: TextGrid file name transcript html: HTML link of orthographic transcript
+TextGrid fname: TextGrid file name (which aligns with subpart of wav file from link) transcript html: HTML link of orthographic transcript
-link: Link for downloading word or utterance padded link: Link for downloading word or utterance with 30 second buffer on either side python clip command: Script command to get wav and TextGrid for just utterance or word python padded clip command: Like above but with paddding
+link: Link for downloading full wav file that contains this utterance (and others) clip link: Link for downloading the wav file of this specific utterance padded clip link: Link for downloading this utterance with 30 second buffer on either side python clip command: Script command to get wav and TextGrid for just this utterance python padded clip command: Like above but with paddding
 ```